 If you're scratching your head to come up with some fun ways to spend Columbus Day with kids who are home from school, look no further.
-We've pulled together a list of 20 fun family outings that NJ kids are bound to love, from picking pumpkins to visiting sea turtles.
-You can find many more options in our Fall Fun Guide, and if the weather's looking iffy, check out our Indoor Playspace Guide for a backup plan!
+We've pulled together a list of more than two dozen fun family outings that NJ kids are bound to love, from picking pumpkins to visiting sea turtles.
+You can find many more options in our Fall Fun Guide—and if the weather's looking iffy, check out our Indoor Playspace Guide for a backup plan!

 1. Enjoy the fall foliage on display along NJ's beautiful trails, like those at Cheesequake State Park or Great Swamp.
 Collect some leaves along the way to make a rubbing at home.